The War on Music: Current legislation

 Presently, the topic of drug use at festivals is treated differently in every state and, at a smaller scale, is determined by the local council with which the festival resides.
 As stated in the Expert Panel Report conducted by the PRS: "There is no common mechanism to facilitate consideration and planning around drug risk management.
 Operational arrangements to mitigate drug risk are often addressed within other event plans, such as medical and security plans."

-There are however a few state-wide regulations that must be met with regards to drug-safety.
+There are however a few statewide regulations that must be met concerning drug safety.
 These include: